 Listed below are some helpful hints and tips on general security which will help to provide you with peace of mind when you conduct your banking.
 These tips can help you reduce the possibility of fraud and help keep your accounts more secure:

-• Check your account balance frequently, and report any unauthorised transactions to the Bank immediately on 1800 64 64 84.
+- Check your account balance frequently, and report any unauthorised transactions to the Bank immediately on 1800 64 64 84.
+Arab Bank Australia utilises 24 x 7 transaction monitoring of purchasing patterns for your protection.
+We may from time to time call you and /or block your card until we can confirm transactions with you.

 What to Look Out For